Namiki Maki-e Fountain Pen Overview

 Hira (Flat Maki-e)

-Close up of Hira (Flat Maki-e) style on a fountain pen
+Close up of Hira technique on turtle fountain pen

 Dating back to the 12th century, this technique is the simplest.
 A wet layer of lacquer is applied the the pen surface.
 While still wet, the colored powder is applied.
 Another layer of lacquer is applied to keep the design in place.
 The surface is then polished with a lacquer soaked piece of cotton until smooth and flat.
 These pens are typically more affordable because their elements are simpler and often done in a guild with each artist working on individual components before handing it off to one another.
 This is a way that younger artists are able to gain experience while working with more experienced ones.